robsontenorio/lighthouse-dashboard/README.md

 # Roadmap

 - [ ] Error tracking.
-- [ ] Silent Tracing: enable tracing internally for collecting metrics, but do not return tracing metrics on server response.
 - [ ] Sumary for operations per clients.
 - [ ] UI navigation with anchor href when clicks on type return.
 - [ ] Add option to guard dashboard.